Q: How long is the Master of Finance program?

 A: New students are admitted to the Master of Finance program in the fall and spring terms, which begin in August and January, respectively.
-International applicants are only admitted in the fall semester.
 The spring application deadline is December 6 for part-time domestic applicants; for scholarship consideration, the deadline is October 1.
 The fall application deadline for part-time domestic students is July 15, or June 1 for students who wish to be considered for a scholarship.

 Application portfolios must be complete to be reviewed by the faculty.

 Q: Can students waive classes based on experience or academic background?